(Including Harassment, Sexual Harassment/Misconduct, or Illegal Discrimination)

 An attempt at a mediated resolution is recommended but not required prior to an investigation of the complaint.
 In addition, informal resolution may not be appropriate under certain circumstances, even with agreement on the part of the complainant.
 The goal in all cases will be to ensure that the reported behavior stops, if acknowledged by the respondent, and that the complainant does not continue to work in a hostile work environment as defined in the discriminatory misconduct policy.

 Makeup of Investigatory Team - Should a complainant choose not to use an informal complaint resolution, the Director of Human Resources will proceed with an inquiry.
 The investigation will always involve two investigators.
 The makeup of the investigatory team will take into consideration the unique needs of the complainant, the desire to foster confidentiality, and the employment circumstances of those involved.
 The University may choose to use a third party investigator or another trained investigator in the University community to assist in performing an inquiry.
-In general, if the complaint involves a student as either complainant or respondent, the University’s Title IX investigative officer in Campus Life will serve as co-investigator.
+In general, if the complaint involves a student as either complainant or respondent, the University’s Title IX investigative officer in Student Affairs will serve as co-investigator.

 Notice to Respondent (Accused) - The investigator will ordinarily start the process of a formal investigation by notifying the respondent (the accused) that he or she has been named in a complaint.
 This notice shall describe the nature of the complaint and advise the respondent of any preliminary remedial actions being taken, including restrictions related to contact with the complainant.
 Such notice may be delayed in light of circumstances of the complaint and to foster an effective investigation.